ubububub/ubububub/README.md

 # Utku Bilgin
 Hello, I am Utku.
 I am a motivated engineer who is eager to bridge the gap between technical and business fields.
 I have a solid foundation in engineering, software development, and data analysis, complemented by business knowledge.
+I am a technology enthusiast, and I love exploring new tools.
 My main interests are data analytics, software development, product management and agentic AI systems.
 My GitHub page showcases some of my contributions and projects.
 I am currently building my own mobile apps.

 <h3 align="left">Connect with me:</h3>
 <p align="left">